 Furthermore, if a "fundamental change" (as such terms are defined in each the indentures of the Convertible Notes) occurs, holders of the Convertible Notes will have the right, at their option, to require us to repurchase all or a portion of their Convertible Notes.
 A "fundamental change" generally occurs when there is a change in control of Accuray (acquisition of 50% or more of our voting stock, liquidation or sale of Accuray not for stock) or trading of our stock is terminated.
-In the event of a "make-whole fundamental change" (as such term is defined in each of the indentures for the Convertible Notes surrendered for conversion in connection with such make-whole fundamental change" is generally a sale of Accuray not for stock in another publicly traded company.
+In the event of a "make-whole fundamental change" (as such term is defined in each of the indentures for the Convertible Notes), we may also be required to increase the conversion rate applicable to the Convertible Notes surrendered for conversion in connection with such make-whole fundamental change.
+A "make-whole fundamental change" is generally a sale of Accuray not for stock in another publicly traded company.
 In addition, each of the indentures for the Convertible Notes prohibits us from engaging in certain mergers or acquisitions unless, among other things, the surviving entity assumes our obligations under the Convertible Notes.